 10. Be prepared for the weather

 Don’t be afraid to shoot in variable weather conditions!
 Inclement weather can make for some great photographs.
 Clouds can act like a natural light diffuser and allow you to get great shots even at midday.
 They can also create a more moody feel to the images.
-There’s a number of rain or snow photography ideas.
+There’s a number of rain photography or snow photography ideas.
 Here are just a few:

 - Take some macro shots of flowers with rain drops on them, or some other surface with rain drops;